On algebras associated with invariant means on the subnormal subgroups of an amenable group: Introduction

 The multiplication for our algebra $\Asn(G)$ will be given by the first Arens product coming from $\ell^1(G)^{**}$.
 This product is a well-known construction in functional analysis and semigroup theory, which in our case can be thought of as extending convolution on $\ell^1(G)$ to the space of finitely additive measures.
 Since invariant means on subgroups of $G$ may be regarded as elements of $\ell^1(G)^{**}$, one could consider the subalgebra of $\ell^1(G)^{**}$ generated by invariant means on the subnormal subgroups.
 However, this is not the path we take.
 Instead we define another object which is similar to an invariant mean but which is better suited to algebra.
 Specifically, we define an \textit{invariant difference} on a group $G$ to be a left-translation-invariant bounded linear functional $\Gamma$ on $\ell^\infty(G)$ which satisfies $\langle \Gamma, 1 \rangle = 0$.
 As we shall point out below, it is known that an infinite group is amenable if and only if it has a non-zero invariant difference.
 Invariant differences are better suited to our purposes than invariant means because clearly linear combinations of invariant differences are invariant differences, a property that of course fails for invariant means.
 In fact more is true: given an invariant difference $\Gamma \in \ell^1(G)^{**}$ the left ideal generated by $\Gamma$ consists of invariant differences.
 We define our algebra $\Asn(G)$ to be the subalgebra of $\ell^1(G)^{**}$ generated by the invariant differences on the subnormal subgroups of $G$.
 Invariant differences have been studied before in a variety of contexts, but the terminology is ours.

 Our initial motivation for studying $\Asn(G)$ was to study $\rad \ell^1(G)^{**}$, and we subsequently discovered the striking way in which $\Asn(G)$ reflects the subnormal structure of $G$, which we believe makes it of independent interest.
-Moreover, Duchesne, Tucker-Drob, and Wesolek \cite{DTW} have recently used the first Arens product (which they call convolution) with conjugation-invariant means in a proof which characterizes inner amenability of graph products and HNN-extensions.
+Moreover, Duchesne, Tucker-Drob, and Wesolek \cite{DTW} have recently used the first Arens product (which they call convolution) with conjugation-invariant means in a proof which characterizes inner amenability of HNN-extensions and graph products of groups.
 This suggests to us that a better understanding of the algebraic properties of objects related to invariant means could have applications to group theory further down the line.

 The first of our three main results concerns a just infinite amenable group $G$.
 For this class of groups we are able to make use of the structural results of Wilson \cite{Wi71} and Grigorchuk \cite{Gr00} to study $\Asn(G)$.
 The definitions of a branch group and of the structure lattice $\mathcal{L}(G)$ will be given in Section 2.